squw/CS338_project/README.md

 2. Run 'enable_local_infile.sql' from your db
 3. Run the load table sql queries from your db, change the file path to your own file path

+# Updated Load Full Data into MySQL database method (Still in testing):
+CREATE DATABASE imdb_data;
+1. Run 'get_tsv_files.py' to get the tsvs in a tmp folder (do not push this folder and anything inside to repo)
+2. Run 'enable_local_infile.sql' from your db
+3. Run 'load_data_from_tsv_full_test.py'

 # Accessing the loaded data:
 configure your own test_access_db.ipynb for your local machine to access the database